 This course is designed to give students the skills needed when entering college, as well as technical writing skills and strategies utilized in the high school curriculum.
 Different genres of writing will include: narrative, literary and rhetorical analysis and research based informative writing.
-Students will be able to read and comprehend Non-Fiction texts as well as 18th, 19th and 20th century foundational works of American and British Literature.
-There is an emphasis on conventions as well as vocabulary usage.
+There is an emphasis on mechanics, conventions and incontext vocabulary usage.
 The four principles of writing: unity, support, coherence and sentence structure are also addressed as a foundation of writing.
-There is also a focus on SAT preparation in the areas of writing, reading, grammar and vocabulary.
+Students will be able to read, analyze and comprehend fiction and nonfiction texts.
+Readings will consist of student choice novels, short stories, articles, speeches, poetry, fiction and nonfiction books.
+There is also a focus on SAT preparation in the areas of writing, reading, grammar and mechanics.